 This trivial detail made me leap for joy.
-(Well… I didn’t actually leap, but I would have if I was a leaping sort of person.)
+(Well, I didn’t actually leap, but I would have if I were a leaping sort of person.)

 I enjoy people.
 I’m naturally inclined to like you, and I’ve learned how to start and hold any conversation, but I need a lot of alone time to refuel my party engine.

-Whether you’re like me, a member of the majority introvert party who needs a little nudging before knocking on the hostess’ door, or an extrovert figuring out if you could squeeze in two parties Friday night instead of just one, this post is for you!
+Whether you’re like me — a member of the “majority introvert party” who needs a little nudging before knocking on the hostess’ door — or an extrovert figuring out whether you could squeeze in two parties Friday night instead of just one, this post is for you!

 7 Top Tips for Being a Great Party Guest:

 1. Be among the first to let your hostess know you’re coming.
 Did you know that 30 years ago, adding RSVP to an invitation was considered insulting?
 True!
 You see, asking you to respond to an invitation implied that maybe you weren’t going to do it on your own.

 Times change; now we have to put a date for others to RSVP by, send three e-mails, and leave two voice messages, hoping to get a reply.
 It’s a shame that we have to track down others to see whether they’re going to accept our kindness.
 No one likes having to do it, so don’t be one of the “nonresponders.”

 First responders are always heroes.
 Respond to an invitation the day you receive it.
 Responding quickly shows you were glad to be included.
 Waiting sends the message, “Your event isn’t at the top of my list.
 I’ll get to you when I get to you.”